What We Do

 Most grassroots volunteer groups in Bangladesh, as well as a number of NGOs, are unable to offer tax deductions since they do not have a registered 501(c)(3) status in the US.
 However, these groups are doing a lot of good work, often more effectively and reaching populations that other NGOs might miss.

 We therefore strongly feel against excluding groups that do not have 501(c)(3) status, and have opted to provide both option to our donors, to direct your contributions to organizations registered in the US as well as those that are not.
-You will find a more detailed comparison of the pros and cons for each option on our donation page.

 We know that donors often find it difficult to decide who to trust with their donations, especially when sending money to a country far away and with well-documented cases of widespread corruption and fraud.
 Donating to established NGOs may not always be ideal, given the large overhead costs these institutions may incur.
 In other words, donors rightly worry that a significant fraction (upwards of 30% even) of their donation may never reach the benefactors.